Asha Bangalore (Northern Trust): Rebound in inventory accumulation in store for 2010?

 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, March 12, 2010.

-Asha Bangalore (Northern Trust): Total continuing claims holding at elevated
+Asha Bangalore (Northern Trust): Total continuing claims holding at elevated level

 "Initial jobless claims fell 6,000 to 462,000 during the week ended March 6.
 The four-week moving average of initial jobless claims is up nearly 8,000 from a low of 469,000 in February.
 Continuing jobless claims rose 37,000 to 4.558 million and the insured unemployment rate held steady at 3.5%.